 MIRAS provides its students with a cafeteria providing both Kazakhstani and International cuisine.
 A snack is provided at breakfast (10:05hrs) and at the end of the day (15:05hrs), whilst lunch is provided at 13:00hrs.
 The food is carefully managed by our catering company, with careful thought given to the nutritional needs of our students together with variety and flair.
 Students are required to queue to gain access to the cafeteria in an orderly fashion.
-A system is in operation whereby, as the smallest and youngest, Gr 6 students are given priority to line up first at lunch (only).
+A system is in operation whereby, as the smallest and youngest, Gr 6 students are given priority to line up first at lunch breakfast and lunch during the month of September.
 Students are also welcome to bring their own packed lunch if they prefer.